utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 The following custom function named `notInEnumeration` is in a file named `not_in_enumeration`.
 The filename is defined using the **Name** field when you [create a custom function](/docs/api-governance/configurable-rules/configuring-custom-governance-functions/#adding-a-custom-function).

-> If your custom function accepts options, Postman recommends defining the expected options in a [JSON schema](#example-checking-that-a-value-isnt-in-a-list-json-schema).
+> If your custom function accepts options, Postman recommends defining the expected options in a [JSON schema](#example-checking-that-a-value-isnt-in-a-list-json-schema) to validate whether the provided options match specific criteria.

 The custom function checks the value of the option `values`, which is defined in the [Spectral document](#example-rule-that-uses-a-custom-function) (or ruleset) using `then.functionOptions`.
 The value of `values` is a list of numeric strings.
 If the `input` path returns a value already in the list, the rule violation is triggered.